pgRouting/workshop/docs/un_sdg/chapter_5_sdg7.rst

     :linenos:

-:ref:`Query results for SDG 7 Exercise 7`
+if done before: :ref:`Query results for SDG 3 Exercise 11` if not done before: :ref:`Query results for SDG 7 Exercise 7`

 Exercise 8: Finding the road vertices of these components
 --------------------------------------------------------------------------------